 The war in Ukraine is robbing children of their childhood.

-Russia and Ukraine share a deep cultural, economic, and political history, making Ukraine important to how Russia sees itself.
-Since 2014, the conflict between the two nations has been affecting children and families, especially along the border with Russia.
-In early 2022, the conflict escalated into a war, causing mass displacement on a scale and speed not seen since World War II – by the end of 2023, over 6.3 million people fled to neighbouring countries and about 3.7 million were displaced within Ukraine.
+Sitting along the shoreline of the Black Sea, Ukraine, in Eastern Europe, is rich in culture and natural resources.
+The area we now know as Ukraine has a long and complicated history that goes back tens of thousands of years.
+Since 2014, the conflict between Russia and Ukraine has been affecting children and families, especially along the border.
+In early 2022, the conflict escalated into a war, causing mass displacement on a scale and speed not seen since World War II – by the end of 2025, more than 1.7 million children were living as refugees outside Ukraine, and over 791,000 children were displaced within the country.

 Alongside our partners, UNICEF remains in Ukraine and neighbouring countries, supporting children and their families with lifesaving services and supplies.